todogroup/glossary/content/en/style-guide/_index.md

 to wifi problems (something anyone using a laptop can understand).
 Where possible, try to make that connection.

-#### Start with a Google or Word doc
+#### Start with your favourite word processor

-We recommend starting with a Google or Word doc, letting it sit for a few days, and revisiting again.
+We recommend starting with a Google, LibreOffice, Word doc, etc letting it sit for a few days, and revisiting again.
 This will allow you to catch phrases or expressions that could be worded in a simpler and more accessible way.
 Also, make sure to run a spellcheck before submitting a PR.